fbpx

 • Kelly can contribute an additional $39,000 in after-tax savings.

-Planning Opportunity for Amazon Mega-Backdoor Roth 401(k) in 2025
+Why the Amazon Mega-Backdoor Roth Matters in 2025

 Most companies do not offer the mega-backdoor Roth strategy.
 Without a doubt, the mega-backdoor Roth is one of the most valuable benefits for high-income Amazon employees.
 The mega-backdoor Roth provides a lucrative opportunity for Amazon employees seeking to enhance tax-free retirement savings.
 However, it’s important to acknowledge that it’s not for everybody!